 You should have Class 12 Chemistry Revision Notes.
 These are best to do proper revision before the board exam.
-It will help you to revise all chapters in the easier way.
+It will help you to revise all chapters in an easier way.

-The experts have created the notes by analysing previous years of question papers and chemistry chapters.
+The experts have created the notes by analyzing previous years of question papers and chemistry chapters.